GLOBAL MARKETS-Global stocks, oil lead risk rally on U.S. stimulus hopes | Business

 Global shares rose for the fourth straight day on Tuesday and oil followed suit as hopes of fresh U.S. stimulus teed up a strong end to the year for riskier assets and had the dollar eyeing two-and-a-half-year lows.

-The MSCI World Index was up 0.4% at 1010 GMT, extending its recent rally after gains in Asia, where Japanese stocks hit a 30-year high.
-MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.5%.
-Early gains in Europe were broad-based, with all major indexes rising, led by Britain's blue-chip shares.
-They rose on their first day of trading since the Christmas Eve agreement of a trade deal with the European Union.
+The MSCI World Index was up 0.4% at 1203 GMT, while U.S. stock futures pointed to a similar move at the open on Wall Street, tracking broad-based gains in Europe and overnight in Asia.
+Across Europe, Britain's blue-chip shares led regional markets higher on their first day of trading since the Christmas Eve agreement of a trade deal with the European Union.

 Propping up the London market were banks and other financial services.
 "This suggests that nerves remain over what deal will be struck in 2021 when it comes to financial services and indeed services overall."

-U.S. stock futures also point to a 0.5% higher open on Wall Street later in the day, underpinned by hopes a $2.3 trillion stimulus package signed into law by President Trump on Sunday will be approved by the Senate.
+The global stock gains and likely higher U.S. stock market open remain underpinned by hopes a $2.3 trillion stimulus package signed into law by President Trump on Sunday will be approved by the Senate.
 The package covers $1.4 trillion in spending to fund government agencies and $892 billion in COVID-19 relief, including $2,000 relief cheques to help cushion the economic impact of the pandemic.

 Shorting the dollar has been a popular trade.
 Calculations by Reuters based on data released by the Commodity Futures Trading Commission on Monday suggested that trend would persist.
 Short positions on the dollar swelled in the week ended Dec.
 21 to $26.6 billion, the highest in three months.
-Among other currencies, sterling rose 0.2% against the dollar, reversing two days of losses, albeit off its earlier high.
-The euro climbed for the third day in a row, up 0.3%, also buoyed in part by talk of an EU-China trade pact.
+Among other currencies, sterling rose 0.4% against the dollar, reversing two days of losses, while the euro climbed for the third day in a row, up 0.3%, also buoyed in part by talk of an EU-China trade pact.

 Yields on European government debt edged lower, with blue-chip 10-year German bond yields at 0.57% and riskier Italian, Spanish and Portuguese yields also lower.
-A sluggish dollar bolstered gold prices, which rose 0.5% to $1,878.9 an ounce.
+A sluggish dollar bolstered gold prices, which rose 0.4%.

 ALSO READ